And this is from my heartFernando

 It’s better to look good

 Than to feel good

 The handsome gentleman in the picture is Fernando.
-He is neither a blacksmith nor a sharpener of tools or weapons, but his insight into physical beauty and words of wisdom about happiness are pertinant to sharpening, as we shall see below.
-If you are not familiar with ‘Nando, I suggest you google him or view a video or two on Youtube.
+He is neither a blacksmith nor a sharpener of tools or weapons, but his insight into physical beauty and words of wisdom about happiness are pertinent to sharpening, as we shall see below.
+If you are not familiar with ‘Nando, I suggest you google him or view a video or two on BoobTube.

 So what does our dapper Latin Lover have to do with sharpening?
 And swords?